-This widget will display a headline, image, text and a button.
-It's a great way to get visitor attention to a specific offer or page on your site.
+This widget will display a headline, image, text, and a button.
+It's a great way to get visitors attention to a specific offer or page on your site.

 In your WordPress admin dashboard go to Appearance, and click on Widgets:

 Look for the "Thrive Call-to-Action Widget" in the list that appears on the screen, and drag and drop it into the desired widget area.
 You will see the following options:

 This is the default title field that is available for all widgets in WordPress.
 In most themes, the text you enter here is hidden on the front-end since it would conflict with the widget headline.

 This setting determines the color style of the widget.